 Resorting to evicting tenants is a drastic measure and shouldn’t be taken lightly.
 One way that landlords can avoid this situation is to improve their relationship with their tenants and open up communication channels with them, in order to better understand both the tenants and landlords expectations.

 It is always worth giving tenants a chance to make things right before resorting to the drastic measure of evicting them.
-Not only does this avoid the risk of having void periods, but tenants like having the security of a long-term home and it benefits landlords having the rent guaranteed to come in each month.
+Not only does this avoid the risk of having void periods, but can also save you from the stress, time and costs of a lengthy, drawn-out eviction process.

 This handy guide details how landlords can improve the relationship with their tenants.